TheOfficialFloW/gtasa_vita/CHEATS.md

 ## Unavailable Cheats

-And if you are wondering what PC cheats are not available for the Android (Vita port) version, here a list:
+And if you are wondering which PC cheats are not available for the Android (Vita port) version, here's a list:

 |No.|Description|Cheat Code|Hash
 | :------------: | :------------: | :------------: | :------------: |